The Properties of a Lemon Peel Infusion

-Most people throw away the lemon peel, not realizing that lemon peels contain 5 to 10 times more nutrients than the juice, including vitamins A and C, calcium, magnesium, beta-carotene and potassium.
+In fact, most of us usually throw away the peel without realizing it has 5 to 10 times more nutrients than the juice.
+Vitamin A and vitamin C, calcium, magnesium, beta-carotene and potassium among others.

-In addition to the nutrients we just mentioned, lemon peel contains truly beneficial substances for your health, like citronella and phellandrene.
+In addition to the nutrients mentioned above, lemon peel contains highly nutritional substances such as lemon essential oil, citronella and phellandrene.

-- The peel contains salvestrol Q40 and limonene, two active ingredients that work on cancerous cells, especially breast, colon, and skin cancers.
+It also contains salvestrol Q40 and limonella, two active ingredients that could counteract cancer cells in their early stages, especially in cases of breast, colon and skin cancers.

-- It contains calcium and other essential minerals that strengthen bones and help prevent conditions like osteoporosis.
+It also contains calcium and other bone strengthening essential minerals so it helps prevent osteoporosis.

-- Just like lemon juice, the peel possesses alkalizing properties that help regulate the body’s pH.
+Just like lemon juice, the peel has alkalizing properties that help regulate your body’s pH.

 - 1 organic lemon with the peel